smikodanic/regoch-websocket/README.md

 ## TCPDUMP
-Use *tcpdump* command to debug the messages sent from the server to the client.
+Use *tcpdump* linux command to debug the messages sent from the server to the client.
 For example ```sudo tcpdump -i any port 57190 -X -s0``` where 57190 is the client port i.e. **socket.localPort**